 Back

-Inuyama Castle: One of Japan's Oldest Wooden Castle Towers
+Inuyama Castle: Climbing One of Japan's Oldest Original Wooden Castle Towers

 🏯 Culture & History

-Inuyama Castle: One of Japan's Oldest Wooden Castle Towers
+Inuyama Castle: Climbing One of Japan's Oldest Original Wooden Castle Towers

 Why Inuyama Castle is Special

 Inuyama Castle is designated as a "National Treasure" of Japan.
 National Treasures are buildings or artworks deemed "especially important and worthy of protection" by the Japanese government.
-While there are hundreds of castles in Japan, only five tenshu have this designation.
-Inuyama Castle is one of those precious five.
+While there are hundreds of castles in Japan, only five have their keeps recognized as National Treasures.
+Inuyama Castle is one of these precious five.

 image